 as an Activity Director

-- Daily Planner.
+1. Daily Planner.
 In order to plan effectively beyond the current month, you need a daily planner where you can book your upcoming entertainers and events.
-(I know, you already have this one!)
+(I know, I know.
+You already have a planner!)